normelius/qufilab/README.md

 # QufiLab
-Qufilab is a fast and modern quantitative finance library implemented with the excellent pybind11 library and hence utilizing the performance given by c++.
+Qufilab is a fast and modern technical indicators library implemented in c++.

 ## Features
 * Wide array of technical indicators.